tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 You can find some useful references on the attack, its detection, and its prevention below.
 However, remember that Quishing is just one form of phishing and user education is still the most important factor.
 Attackers will always find new ways to bypass detection, whether it is with QR Codes today or something else tomorrow.
 You can also check <a href="https://www.bing.com/ck/a?!&&p=2d1250c2f19ff83cJmltdHM9MTY5NzI0MTYwMCZpZ3VpZD0wNTk2MjcxMi1kNmYwLTZhMGYtMzUyYi0zNDhjZDdiODZiZjQmaW5zaWQ9NTIxMw&ptn=3&hsh=3&fclid=05962712-d6f0-6a0f-352b-348cd7b86bf4&psq=phishing+mitigations+microsoft&u=a1aHR0cHM6Ly93d3cubWljcm9zb2Z0LmNvbS9lbi11cy9zZWN1cml0eS9ibG9nLzIwMjAvMDgvMjUvZGV0ZWN0LW1pdGlnYXRlLXBoaXNoaW5nLXJpc2tzLW1pY3Jvc29mdC1zZWN1cml0eS8&ntb=1">this link</a> for some general phishing prevention tips.

-Finally, note that this article focuses on Quishing but there are other risks associated with scanning unknown QR Codes (such as using a vulnerable QR Code app), which you can learn more about by researching QR Code fuzzing.
+Finally, note that this article focuses on Quishing but there are other risks associated with scanning unknown QR Codes (such as using a vulnerable QR Code app), which you can learn more about by researching on <a href="https://link.springer.com/chapter/10.1007/978-3-031-41181-6_30">QR Code fuzzing</a>.

-Note: another aspect that I think deserves more attention is device management.
-It is crucial to ensure that mobile devices are managed by the company (if they contain work-related data), and block access to known malicious URLs as well as detect suspicious authentication attempts from unmanaged or unfamiliar devices (which could indicate a successful phishing attack).
+__Note:__ another aspect that I think deserves more attention is device management.
+It is crucial to ensure that mobile devices are managed by the company (if they contain work-related data), and block access to known malicious URLs.
+Detection capabilities should alert or prevent suspicious authentication attempts from unmanaged or unfamiliar devices (which could indicate a successful phishing attack).

 ## Why Machine Learning?